zesty-io/manager-ui/README.md

 This means all sub dependency declarations are resolved, per npm default behaviour of traversing up the project until it finds a `node_modules`, at the root `node_modules` directory.

+**Notes**
+- TinyMCE loads assets from our host.
+These will need to be available from this shell.